Petrov's Defence: Main variations

-Classical Variation: 3.Nxe5 d6 4.Nf3 Nxe4
+Classical Variation: 3.Nxe5

-After 3.Nxe5, the Classical Variation, the standard reply for Black is 3...d6.
-After 4.Nf3 Nxe4, White's main options are 5.d4, intending to undermine the knight on e4, and 5.Nc3, aiming for rapid development with queen's side castling and a king's side attack.
+After 3.Nxe5, the standard reply for Black is 3...d6 (3...Nxe4?! is usually considered an error).
+After 4.Nf3 Nxe4, White's main options are 5.d4, intending to undermine the knight on e4, and 5.Nc3, aiming for rapid development with queenside castling and a kingside attack.
 Other moves offer little hope for an advantage.

-Main line: 5.d4
+Main line: 3...d6 4.Nf3 Nxe4 5.d4 d5 6.Bd3

-This is the most common line and typically most often continues 5...d5 6.Bd3.
+This is the most common line, reaching a position that has occurred in thousands of top-level games.
 The position is similar to an Exchange French in which Black has played the extra move ...Nf6–e4, though this extra move is not necessarily to Black's advantage.
 White will try to drive Black's advanced knight from e4 with moves like c4 and Re1.
 In practice White is usually able to achieve this, but at some structural cost such as having to play c4, which balances out.

+A variety of sixth moves are possible for Black: 6...Bd6, 6...Be7, and 6...Nc6 are the most common.
+6...Be7 and 6...Nc6 often transpose to the same line via 6...Be7 7.0-0 Nc6 or 6...Nc6 7.0-0 Be7.
+The most common move for White is then 8.c4.